PrachetaBA/SPsimSeq-mod/README.md

 SPsimSeq
 ================

-This is the github repo for the SPsimSeq R package.
+This is a fork of the github repo for the SPsimSeq R package.

 Overview
 ========